Monday, December 15, 2025

 Sitting in a Sayle reminds me of sitting in a laundry basket.

-I do not like the plastic backrest (despite its adaptive, supportive merits).
-That’s subjective.
-On the flip side, many may find the bold, modern backrest styling a delight.
+I do not like the plastic backrest (despite its adaptive, supportive merits), but that’s subjective.
+Many may find the bold, modern backrest styling a delight.

 Sayle ergonomic chair conclusion